pingcap/tidb-operator/en/monitor-using-tidbmonitor.md

 > **Note:**
 >
-> Currently, one TidbMonitor can only monitor one TidbCluster.
+> Currently, one TidbMonitor can monitor only one TidbCluster.

-You can also quickly deploy TidbMonitor by the following command:
+You can also quickly deploy TidbMonitor using the following command:

 {{< copyable "shell-regular" >}}